bprafferty/Automated-Web-Scraping/README.md

 Automated Data Mining

-This program automates the data mining process of connecting to a url, scraping its HTML data, parsing the data for needed content, and writing the selected data to a csv file.
+This program automates the web scraping process of connecting to a url, scraping its HTML data, parsing the data for needed content, and writing the selected data to a csv file.
 The script is designed to run automatically every morning at 9:00 am, and